PrefectHQ/prefect/docs/concepts/deployments.md

 - The user runs the deployment, which creates a flow run.
 (The API creates flow runs automatically for deployments with schedules.)
 - An agent detects the flow run and creates infrastructure for the flow run.
-- The flow run executes within the flow run infrastructure.
+- The flow run executes within the infrastructure specified by the flow runner.

 ## Deployment representation in Orion